sandagolcea/clothes-shop/README.md

 ###Learning Points

-- I've started the project on Sunday the 24th of May with absolutly zero knowledge of Swift or other mobile programming languages, and have gone through the basic swift syntax, XCode, basic iOS UI; setting up views and controllers, product tables, creating segues and managed to create a basic iOS application in less than a week.
+- I've started the project with absolutly zero knowledge of Swift or other mobile programming languages, and have gone through the basic swift syntax, XCode, basic iOS UI; setting up views and controllers, product tables, creating segues, etc.;  and managed to create a basiciOS application in less than a week.

 ##to run
-`git clone git@github.com:sandagolcea/clothes-shop.git`
+- `git clone git@github.com:sandagolcea/clothes-shop.git`

-- you will have to install and run the node server for the product photos or alt modify the URLs in ProductLoader.swift
-see "to run - for the first time" section for this

 - `open iOS/ClothesShop/ClothesShop.xcodeproj/`
 - run project (`command + r`)